-Since adjusting our focus following the 2015 earthquake in Nepal, we now focus on initiative within local communities.
-Our partners in Pokhara have identified challenges around the need to improve educational facilities and educational capacity.
-In line with this, we collaborate with local community members to ensure we are able to contribute to a more sustainable empowerment and development plan.
-Our specific projects focus on community construction, childhood education and development, public health, and women’s empowerment.
+We focus on initiatives led by and within local communities.
+Our partners in Pokhara have identified challenges around the need to improve gender equality, educational capacity and opportunities, public health and reproductive health, and access to income generation, all with a focus upon women and young girls.
+In line with this, we collaborate with local community members to ensure we contribute to sustainable empowerment and development outcomes, as outlined below in our sustainability plan.

 Upskilling and empowering local project partner staff and members of the local community including children and with a focus on education for women.